evilchili/telisar-website/content/posts/episode_24_the_paladin_of_bahamut.md

 be, she said, than Keen?

-Yi-na-Hotep also examined the Dragonhead coin, and revealed that it is an artifact that represents the balance of the Blood War -- Tiamat on once side, Bahamut on the other.
+Yi-na-Hotep also examined the Dragonhead coin, and revealed that it is an artifact that represents the balance of the Blood War -- Tiamat on one side, Bahamut on the other.
 She explained the reason anyone who touches it is so drawn to it is because of a curse placed upon the coin.
 "Someone wants to make sure you have this," she said.